Learn How to Start an Animal Rescue

 A membership program can raise regular funds from animal lovers in the community.
 A website and email newsletter should be available to your members to demonstrate what is being accomplished with their support.
 Be sure to send acknowledgments for donations.

-Donations of goods and services are often as important as financial contributions.
+Donations of goods and services often are as important as financial contributions.
 Pet food companies may provide discounted or free bags of food.
 Hotels may provide old bedding and towels for use in cages.
 Newspaper stands may donate unsold papers.
 Local pet photographers may agree to take photos of your animals for your website or brochures.

-Establishing a good relationship with a local veterinarian is critical.
+Establishing a good relationship with a local veterinarian also is critical.
 Many dogs and cats that are turned in to rescue groups need spay and neuter services, basic vaccinations, and medication.
-Some vets may agree to discount the cost of medical services for rescue animals, or even do the work pro bono.
+Some vets may agree to discount the cost of medical services for rescue animals, or even do some work pro bono.

 Accurate records must be kept at all times.
 Donations should be carefully recorded for tax purposes.
 Detailed cage cards and files should be kept for each animal.
-All release and adoption forms should also be filed.
+All release and adoption forms also should be filed.